orstewar/ist346-content/labs/A.md

 1. For this lab, the environment is just a simple Linux computer.
 To bring up the lab environment, type: `docker-compose up -d`
 1. The **first time** you do this it's gonna take a bit.
 It needs to download the image files from the internet and set them up.
 When its done, you should see a green **done** in the output.
 1. Let's see what's running: `docker-compose ps`.
 In the output you'll see the name `lab-a_ubuntu_1`. `ubnutu` is the name of the container and the `1` tells you there is one running instance of it.
-1. We can connect to the container like this: `docker-compose exec ubuntu bash`
+1. We can connect to the container by typing this command: `docker-compose exec ubuntu bash`
 1. This will bring up the Linux Bash prompt `root@ubuntu:/#` , indicating that you are now no longer in PowerShell land, but at the command prompt of your running Linux container!!!
 1. Okay that's enough of that.
 Type `exit` to quit the Linux container and return to the PowerShell prompt.
 1. When you type `docker-compose ps` notice the environment is still running.
 It will remain running until we tear it down.